 I arrived at this decision due to comments on last week’s post and the nursery had the most of this plant in stock.
 The original groundcover I planned to use didn’t actually look great when I placed it next to the Daphne.
 I chose another plant that provided a bit more contrast.
 It is difficult to see from this photo, but there are tiny white flowers.
 Hoping to plant these and the rest (not shown) next week!

 The next thing I completed is the refinishing of our IKEA Applaro seating.
 We purchased a set after buying our first house when we lived in California and made the move to Seattle.
-We debated buying a new set, but to save some money, I decided to refinish the stain.
+As I mentioned earlier, we debated buying a new set, but to save some money I decided to refinish the stain.

 If the texture of the wood isn’t terribly rough, 120 grit will work.
 You can go higher grit if needed.
 Test a section to see what works best.